bitwarden/billing-relay/README.md

 # Billing Relay

-A service for relaying billing events.
+An amazing service for relaying billing events.